 The Musculoskeletal System

-This musculoskeletal system consists of muscles, ligaments, joints, tendons, connective tissue, bones, etc. The muscular system permits movement of the body, maintains posture, circulates blood and so on but without the skeletal system or in the absence of bones the whole system would collapse and end up being a pile of tissues.
+This musculoskeletal system consists of muscles, ligaments, joints, tendons, connective tissue, bones, etc. The muscular system permits movement of the body, maintains posture, circulates blood and so on.
+Without the skeletal system or in the absence of bones the whole system would collapse and end up being a pile of tissues.
 Therefore, it can be understood that one cannot debate the importance of one component over the other.

 Muscular and Skeletal Disorders